Pranav188/SmartRoll/README.md

 # SmartRoll: AI-Powered Facial Recognition Attendance System

-SmartRoll is an AI-powered tool that automates classroom attendance using Python, OpenCV, and facial recognition.
-Simply upload a classroom photo to instantly receive a comprehensive attendance report, eliminating manual roll-call with fast and accurate computer vision.
+**SmartRoll** is a web application designed to automate classroom attendance.
+By leveraging the power of computer vision, this system identifies all known students from a single photograph of a classroom and instantly generates a complete, user-friendly attendance report.
+This project refactors a terminal-based script into a robust and interactive Django web app.

 ---